Carl & Myrna Nygren Wetland Preserve

 Protection and Restoration

-The Natural Land Institute is embarking on one of the most exciting protection and restoration initiatives in Illinois today.
+In 2000 the Natural Land Institute embarked on one of the most exciting protection and restoration initiatives in Illinois.
 Few not-for-profit conservation organizations in the country are undertaking projects of the scope and scale of the 705-acre Carl and Myrna Nygren Wetland Preserve.
 The Institute is conducting this project in a manner consistent with its mission of protecting natural areas and biodiversity.

-This unique site will be a storehouse for local diversity of flora and fauna.
-The Natural Land Institute will reintroduce native, locally collected plant species from neighboring sites to establish crucial habitats and allow for the steady return of diverse animal species.
+This unique site is a storehouse for local diversity of flora and fauna.
+The Natural Land Institute has introduced native, locally collected plant species from neighboring sites to establish crucial habitats and allow for the steady return of diverse animal species.

-Partners working together on the local, state, and national levels have helped the Natural Land Institute purchase are restore the 721-acre Nygren Wetland Preserve:
+Partners working together on the local, state, and national levels have helped the Natural Land Institute purchase and restore the 721-acre Nygren Wetland Preserve:

 - Members, friends and supporters who have contributed to the Natural Land Institute.

 - Volunteers individuals, families, Scouts, school groups, church groups.